pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum1.md

 And then also the next one, because next week I can't come to Aachen, because we have an important meeting in our institute, so I won't be able to come, but he will take over then, and then next week I'll be back.
-And we will also do then some kind of, I'm not sure if you can do already today, an exercise on developing your own smart contract.
+And we will also do then some kind of, I'm not sure if you can do it already today, an exercise on developing your own smart contract, but we will see.

-Today we don't talk about this.
+Ivan: Today we don't talk about this.

-Okay, today just the introduction.
+prof: Okay, today just the introduction.
 I took so much time again for other stuff.
 And now I try to check the exam.

 ## Smart Contracts and Applications in Ethereum